Welcome to today's edition of the Rush 24-7 podcast.

 Is it an angry gay group that's upset that Foley was not a good gay?

-Could it be that they didn't like that Foley was uh not out?
+Could it be that they didn't like that Foley was not out?

-Uh you can go to certain websites and you can find pictures, screenshots of gay websites from 2004 pledging to get Foley, pledging to out him, because he's doing damage to gay uh and lesbian uh people, gay men, lesbian women uh throughout the country.
+You can go to certain websites and you can find pictures, screenshots of gay websites from 2004 pledging to get Foley, pledging to out him, because he's doing damage to gay and lesbian people, gay men, lesbian women throughout the country.

-There's another theory uh that uh well I'm not gonna there's all kinds of theories about who had this for how long they had it, and then who gave it to Brian Ross at AB's and Brian Ross says, Well, yeah, they gave me this stuff some time ago, but I was too involved in uh in trashing the Bush administration uh in our Katrina anniversary coverage.
+And Brian Ross says, well, yeah, they gave me this stuff some time ago, but I was too involved in trashing the Bush administration in our Katrina anniversary coverage.

 Now, this is what it is.